ParrotSec/documentation/src/en/file-and-directory-permissions.md

 - `+r` As before, if nothing is indicated, 'a' is assumed.
 - `og-x` Removes execution permission from all but the user.
 - `u+rwx` Gives all the permissions to the user.
-- `o-rwx` Remove the permissions fron the others.
+- `o-rwx` Remove the permissions from the others.

 Example of use: